rostam/GeneralChatBot/README.md

 2. Removing the stopwords

 There is a simple training set under data/train.csv that users can replace it with whatver they need to.
+The user also can retrian a specific sentence by clicking the wrong button and enetring the new class.

 ## An example of chat
 ![chat](screenshot.png)